This recipe for low carb sesame chicken will squash your cravings for Chinese take-out and you'll love how easy and quick it is to make!

 - 5 cloves Minced Garlic

-- 2 tbsp Ginger Paste or grated ginger
+- 2 tablespoon Ginger Paste or grated ginger

-- 2 tbsp Avocado Oil or other cooking oil
+- 2 tablespoon Avocado Oil or other cooking oil

 - 4 Green Onions Sliced, optional